TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 ..  figure:: _images/contents_debug.png
     :alt: Screenshot of the debug output of {content}

-    The debug output should contain sections "jumbotron" and "main"
+    The debug output should contain sections "stage" and "main"

 ..  tip::
     Does your debug output show "NULL" instead?
 Check the following: